t3l3machus/eviltree/README.md

 - Regex `-x` search actually returns all matched patterns in a file.
 Be careful when combining it with `-v` (--verbose), if you don't limit the length of chars to match correctly, you'll be flooded with matched ouput.
  - You can search keywords/regex in binary files as well by providing option `-b`.
  - You can use this tool as the classic "tree" command if you do not provide keywords `-k` and regex `-x` values.
 This is useful in case you have gained a limited shell on a machine and want to have "tree" with colored output to look around.
- - There's a variable `filetype_blacklist` in the script which can be used to exclude certain file extensions from content search.
-By default, it excludes the most common compressed file data extensions ('gz', 'zip', 'tar', 'rar', '7z', 'bz2').
+ - There's a list variable `filetype_blacklist` in `eviltree.py` which can be used to exclude certain file extensions from content search.
+By default, it excludes the following: `gz, zip, tar, rar, 7z, bz2, xz, deb, img, iso, vmdk, dll, ovf, ova`.
  - A quite useful feature is the `-i` (--interesting-only) option.
 It instructs eviltree to list only files with matching keywords/regex content, significantly reducing the output length:
  ![image](https://user-images.githubusercontent.com/75489922/193540467-7fa13d73-0893-491f-9b1b-89b34cae8ad7.png)